Adventure Pup, Conway Area Humane Society

 Starting with grabbing coffee at The Met coffee house.
 She’ll sit with family while they enjoy a breakfast sandwich at the outdoor tables surrounding The Met, and overlooking Schouler Park!
 Dogs are welcome in the park, and you’ll find many playing frisbee and catch with their owners.

 And after so much physical activity, there’s no doubt your dog will need some water.
 Darcie’s best kept secret is the watering trough at at Rotary Park.
 On the southern end of North Conway Village, you’ll see an unusual stone sculpture at the turn of Depot Road.
 What once had practical function during the horse and buggy days, this stone sculpture was a tub that gathered water for horses to drink from.
-Far from the horse and buggy days, this historic tub is now a piece of public art with practical uses as well.
-Dogs can find reprieve from their thirst in the bowls found at the base of the sculpture.
+Now dogs can find reprieve from their thirst in the bowls found at the base of the sculpture.
 To read more on the history of this watering trough, click the link!

 Certainly Four Your Paws Only offers great options from treats to pet food, human’s have to eat too, which is why Darcie finds herself at Black Cap Grille regularly with her owners!
 The restaurant’s patio is pet friendly and dogs always get their own water bowl.
 Darcie’s mom recommends the mussels and, so does Darcie, because most of the time her mom ends up sharing the bread with her!